Robinson pants: comfy and chic (Ensemble Patterns)

 3rd version of the Robinson pants, after the trial version with the wrong fabric and the version with flannel modifications.
 This is the final version, the one I will wear often, to go to work with and being comfortable (a major criterion for me) and chic!

 I used a Pretty Mercerie khaki chino which is actually a 195 gsm cotton twill with 3% spandex and a black twill ribbon for the chopsticks on the sides.

 The Robinson trousers pattern

 Definitely, these deep deep pockets are well positioned and do not bring any volume on the hips… so practical.

 To finish the legs, I sewed again a faux cuff.
 It’s fast and easy to make and I think it’s classier than just a hem.

 The small novelty on this version is the presence of “tuxedo style” ribbons on the sides of the legs.
-The pattern also offers explanations for sewing this pretty detail.
+The pattern also offers explanations about how to sew this pretty detail.

-A twill ribbon sewn on each edge of the ribbon along the entire length do the trick.
-Which means you start by sewing the leg’s front and back together, then the ribbon, then you sew the legs.
+A twill ribbon sewn on each edge along the entire leg length do the trick.
+Which means you need to start by sewing the leg’s front and back together, then the ribbon, then you sew the right & left legs together.

-For the inside of the Italian pockets, I used small remnants of a gorgeous Eglantine and Zoe’s viscose .
-It gives me a sensation of incredible luxury!
+For the inside of the Italian pockets, I used small remnants of a gorgeous Eglantine and Zoe’s viscose.
+It gives me a sensation of luxury!